pedro-leitao/pedro-leitao.github.io/python-for-students/index.md

 Computational thinking is a way of solving problems which can be used by anyone, not just computer scientists.
 It involves breaking down a problem into smaller parts, and then solving each part in a logical way.
 This is a skill that can be used in many different areas, and it is becoming increasingly important in a world where data is everywhere.

+## A bit of personal advice

+Learning to think computationally, and learning to program, can be challenging and sometimes frustrating.
+If you are new to technology and programming, it can be overwhelming at first.
+However once you get the hang of it, and you see yourself improving, it can be tremendously rewarding.
+Potential future employers will also appreciate your ability to work with data and technology, even if you *think* knowing how to write code, and solving problems with a computer is not that relevant for your area of work.

+Today everything, and I mean *everything* is data driven, and knowing how to *think* and work around data, is a skill which will decide your future.
+So, don't be afraid to make mistakes, and don't be afraid to ask for help, but whatever you do, stick with it!
+You will be glad you did.

 ## Table of contents

 ```{tableofcontents}